 Leader: 1 Killaboss with Boss-hacka and Rusting Flail

 Different build options and how to buy the Kruleboyz warband

-- The Warhammer Age of Sigmar: Dominion limited box set lets you build 10 Gutrippas with Wicked Stikka (including up to two Gutrippa Bosses with Wicked Stikka), but beware that these are easy to build miniatures that do not have the option to be built as Gutrippas with Wicked Hakka or a Gutrippa Boss with Mace and Sword.
-It also lets you build 20 Hobgrot Slittas (including a Hobgrot Boss), 3 Man-Skewer Boltboyz (including a Boltboy Boss), a Killaboss on Great Gnashtoof, a Killaboss, a Swampcalla Shaman, a Murknob with Belcha-Banna, a Stab-Grot and a Pot-Grot.
-The Boltboyz, the Murknob, the Stab-Grot and the Killabosses aren’t available in any other set and might never be, so get a Dominion box if you want to play Kruleboyz in Warcry!
+- The Warhammer Age of Sigmar: Dominion limited box set, if you can find it, lets you build 10 Gutrippas with Wicked Stikka (including up to two Gutrippa Bosses with Wicked Stikka), but beware that these are easy to build miniatures that do not have the option to be built as Gutrippas with Wicked Hakka or a Gutrippa Boss with Mace and Sword.
+It also lets you build 20 Hobgrot Slittas (including a Hobgrot Boss), 3 Man-Skewer Boltboyz (including a Boltboy Boss), a Killaboss on Great Gnashtoof, a Killaboss (either weapon is available), a Swampcalla Shaman, a Murknob with Belcha-Banna, a Stab-Grot and a Pot-Grot.

 - The Age of Sigmar Extremis Starter Set and the Age of Sigmar Harbinger Starter set both let you build the same 10 Gutrippas as the Dominion box, 10 of the same Hobgrots (so half the amount, but it’s still the same sculpts), a Pot-Grot and a Swampcalla Shaman.
 The Extremis set just includes a bunch of terrain as well, so if you’ve already got that covered, you can save some money and just buy the Harbinger set.